Clarkson-Applied-Data-Science/Yadugur_IA626_Project/README.md

 ## API Endpoint:

- The code defines a route `/flightinfo` for the Flask application, which accepts both GET and POST requests.
+ The API endpoint is defined using the `@app.route("/flightinfo", methods=['GET','POST'])` decorator.
+This decorator specifies the URL path (`/flightinfo`) at which the endpoint can be accessed and the allowed HTTP methods (GET and POST).
 Inside the function associated with this route, it retrieves the `flightnum` parameter from the request's arguments and constructs a SQL query to fetch flight information from the database based on the given flight number.
 The query is executed using `cur.execute()`, and the retrieved rows are processed and stored in a list of dictionaries (`rows`).
 Finally, the response JSON is constructed with the search results and a message.

 ## Running the Flask Application: